wzao1515/w6113.github.io/index.md

 #### Overview

 This course is intended as an advanced graduate-level course in database systems research.
-It will cover classic and modern database research papers.
+The content will cover classic and modern database systems research.
 Topics will range from classic database system design, modern optimizations in single-node and multi-node settings, data cleaning and explanation, and data provenance.

 The class places a _heavy emphasis on paper reading and writing good paper reviews_.
-Students will be expected to read papers in depth, complete assignments based ideas from the readings, and conduct a semester-long research project.
+The point is to practice reading papers critically, writing proper reviews, implementing ideas in research papers, and conducting research.
+As such, students will be expected to read papers in depth, complete assignments based ideas from the readings, and conduct a semester-long research project.

-Students are expected to be comfortable with a range of programming languages, actively participate in discussions, and present a paper in class.
+Students are expected to be comfortable with a range of programming languages, reading code, actively participate in discussions, and presenting.

 <small style="color: grey">Course capped at 25.
 If waitlist is huge, an assignment will be used to choose participants.</small>